njoyard/ist/src/doc.markdown

 the `ist!` requireJS plugin code also looks for `@include` directives in templates in order to set included templates as dependencies.

-Also note that `isAMD` is the result of looking for a global `define` function and checking whether `define.amd` is true.
+Also note that the subtemplate `tmpl` is ignored.

 ```js
 ist.registerHelper('include', function(ctx, tmpl) {